ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

   if found is None: Trace(self).error("file not found")

-.. note :: An example is available in the test samples `` / Samples / Tests_Adapters / 21_Ftp.tsx``.
+.. note :: An example is available in the test samples ``/Samples/Tests_Adapters/21_Ftp.tsx``.

 SFTP adapter
 ---------------

-The `` SFTP`` adapter allows you to connect to servers with an SSH interface.
+The ``SFTP`` adapter allows you to connect to servers with an SSH interface.
 The following features are supported:
   - Download or recover files or directories
   - Add / delete and rename files or directories